fox-it/dissect-docs/docs/source/contributing/developing.rst

 ~~~~~~~~~~

 New code and large refactors should have unit tests accompanying the changes even though not all existing code currently has unit tests.
-See :doc:`tooling </contributing/tooling>` for information on how execute test cases.
+See :doc:`tooling </contributing/tooling>` for information on how to execute test cases.

 Documentation